-Senior Market Advisors is a Medicare Advantage FMO.
+Senior Market Advisors is a Medicare Advantage FMO

 Senior Market Advisors offers top-tier commissions, a diversified product portfolio, eContracting capabilities with leading Medicare Advantage carriers, product insight & training, and more.

 The way we do business is fundamentally different.
-Senior Market Advisors takes an unbiased approach to senior market sales and we encourage agent engagement with our sales and marketing staff.
+Senior Market Advisors takes an unbiased approach to medicare advantage market sales and we encourage agent engagement with our sales and marketing staff.
 SMA works hard to provide you with the best sales tools and practices to grow your agency.
-We know how because we’ve been in your shoes.
+We know how because we've been in your shoes.

 What is Medicare Advantage?